blackheaven/james-project/src/adr/0002-make-taskmanager-distributed.md

 ## Consequences

  * Split the `TaskManager` part dealing with the coordination (`Task` management and view) and the `Task` execution (located in `TaskManagerWorker`)
- * The distributed `TaskManager` will rely on RabbitMQ to coordinate and the `EventSystem` to synchronize states
+ * The distributed `TaskManager` will rely on RabbitMQ to coordinate and the event system to synchronize states